yp717/personal-site-v2/content/projects/FuncyPy/funcypy.md

 title: FuncyPy
 date: 2020-03-30
 thumbnail: "./thumbnail.png"
-tags: ['f-sharp', 'F#', 'parser']
+tags: ['f-sharp', 'fsharp', 'parser']
 posttype: 'project'
 published: true
 description: Writing an interpreter for a tiny functional language
 color: regal-blue
 ---

 This project was quite different from anything I worked on before.
 We called it FuncyPy because the idea was to use a python-like syntax for a functional programming language.
-All parts of the interpreter were written in F#, and I specifically worked on the Parser.
+All parts of the interpreter were written in fsharp, and I specifically worked on the Parser.

 The project codebase was broken down into different modules following the structure below.
 All major functions are tested using automated test cases and property-based tests where possible.